CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 \subsection{ASCI Perturbation Theory}

-In previous papers discussing the ASCI method\cite{tubman_deterministic_2016,tubman_modern_2018,tubman_efficient_2018} and as described in Section~\ref{sec:asci_method}, after the ASCI method has achieved the desired convergence, the remainder of the Hilbert space (which by construction has low weight) is accounted for by second order perturbation theory (PT2).
-This PT2 correction is critical for obtaining FCI quality results as the cumulative effect of the relatively small individual contributions from the many `not so important' determinants can be significant.
-The variationality of the energy however has to be sacrificed for this improvement in accuracy.
-This therefore presents a question: for the purposes of optimizing orbital space partitioning, should the (variational) ASCI or ASCI+PT2 energy be optimized?
+After the ASCI method has achieved the desired convergence, the remainder of the Hilbert space (which by construction has low weight) is accounted for by second order perturbation theory (PT2).
+This PT2 correction is critical for obtaining FCI quality results as the cumulative effect of the relatively small, individual contributions from the many `not so important' determinants can be significant.
+However, the variationality of the energy has to be sacrificed for this improvement in accuracy.
+This therefore presents a question: for the purposes of optimizing orbitals, should the (variational) ASCI or ASCI+PT2 energy be optimized?
 We opt to only optimize the variational ASCI energy in this work.
 There are three principal reasons for this.

 Including the PT correction in the orbital optimization should be most important when the underlying wave function being corrected is qualitatively wrong or of the wrong character.
-For example, in orbital-optimized Moller-Plesset perturbation theory (OO-MP2) vs non-orbital optimized variants (MP2), significant improvements in the final wave function are observed only when the Hartree-Fock reference on which the MP2 is based is qualitatively poor (for example, by being highly spin-contaminated); when the HF reference is good, orbital optimization does not substantially improve on non-optimized MP2\cite{neese_assessment_2009}.
-Since the purpose of the ASCI procedure is to obtain a qualitatively good reference wavefunction, including the PT correction in the procedure is not expected to be significant; this expectation was borne out by recent work on approximate CASSCF with an HCI solver\cite{smith2017cheap}, where the presence of the PT2 terms made minimal difference.
+For example, in orbital-optimized M\o{}ller--Plesset perturbation theory (OO-MP2) vs non-orbital optimized variants (MP2), significant improvements in the final wave function are observed only when the Hartree--Fock reference on which the MP2 is based is qualitatively poor (for example, by being highly spin-contaminated); when the HF reference is good, orbital optimization does not substantially improve on non-optimized MP2\cite{neese_assessment_2009}.
+Since the purpose of the ASCI procedure is to obtain a qualitatively correct reference wave function, including the PT correction in the procedure is not expected to be significant; this expectation was borne out by recent work on approximate CASSCF with an HCI solver\cite{smith2017cheap}, where the presence of the PT2 terms was found to have minimal impact.